Top 5 HVAC Maintenance Best Practices for Energy Savings

-Now, by properly maintaining your HVACR equipment, your potential for energy savings is substantial.
+Now, by properly maintaining your HVACR equipment and using refrigerant tracking best practices, your potential for energy savings is substantial.

-In fact, here are the top 5 HVAC maintenance practices that your building portfolio should adhere to:
+In fact, here are the Top 5 HVAC Maintenance Best Practices for Energy Savings that your building portfolio should adhere to:

 5 HVAC Maintenance Best Practices for Energy Savings

 1.)
 Track your assets.
+Corporate sustainability initiatives require you to know more about your assets.
 Have an inventory of all your HVACR equipment; know the age, condition, use, and refrigerant type of each unit.
 You can’t properly guide and lead your workforce without clearly identifying your cylinders, systems, and people.